 In the Feynman story, I see a pattern:

-Mental relaxation > Letting go > Chilling out for a while > Breakthrough discovery > A burst of creativity > A period of accomplishment.
+Mental relaxation > Letting go > Chilling out for a while > Breakthrough discovery > Burst of creativity > Period of accomplishment

 I’m making my case on more than just anecdote.
 Science says so, too.

-The DMN springs to life when we relax, when we daydream, when we think about the past or future, or when we think about ourselves.
+The DMN springs to life when we relax, daydream, think about the past or future, or think about ourselves.

 Although you may feel as if you’re chilling, your brain is actually hard at work.
 All that’s going on in the background—the organization, sifting, filing, eliding, rearranging—is a critical part of mental health.